wbchristerson/pixel-art/README.md

-# Pixel Art Maker Project
+# Pixel Art Maker

-A one-page application to make colorful pixel images.
+A one-page application to make colorful pixel images of varying grid sizes.